 Nevertheless, GABA supplementation should be considered for improved sleep habits.
 Some other actions include drinking less caffeine in the late afternoon and reducing electronic light an hour before sleep.

 Depression can be caused by fears, traumas and even undue levels of stress.
 Those suffering from depressive conditions typically have reduced GABA activity.
-This is both a symptom and aggravator.
+This is both a symptom and an aggravator.
 In addition to addressing external causes for the condition, GABA supplementation is an effective way to banish the blues.

 Depression can be an especially difficult condition to address and many of the pharmaceutical options available today may come with unpleasant side effects.
 Clinical studies have found that modulators of GABA provide a promising alternative for relieving a downcast mind.8